cvs-health/testilo/README.md

 - Create a script and save it as a JSON file in the `scripts` subdirectory of the `SPECDIR` directory.
 - Create a batch and save it as a JSON file in the `batches` subdirectory of the `SPECDIR` directory.
-- In the Testilo project directory, execute the statement `node call merge scriptName batchName requester isolate standard observe todoDir urlPrefix urlSuffix`.
+- In the Testilo project directory, execute the statement `node call merge scriptID batchID requester timeStamp todoDir`.

 In this statement, replace:
-- `scriptName` with the base name of the script file.
+- `scriptID` with the ID (which is also the base of the file name) of the script.
-- `batchName` with the base name of the batch file.
+- `batchID` with the ID (which is also the base of the file name) of the batch.
-- `requester` with an email address, or with an empty string if the environment variable `REQUESTER` exists and you want to use it.
-- `isolate` with `true` if you want test isolation or `false` if not.
-- `standard` with `'also'`, `'only'`, or `'no'` to specify the treatment of standard-format results.
-- `observe` with `true` if granular observation is to be permitted, or `false` if not.
+- `requester` and `timeStamp` as described above.
-- `todoDir` with `true` if the job is to be saved in the `todo` subdirectory, or `false` if it is to be saved in the `pending` subdirectory, of the `JOBDIR` directory.
+- `todoDir`: `true` if the jobs are to be saved in the `todo` subdirectory, or `false` if they are to be saved in the `pending` subdirectory, of the `JOBDIR` directory.
-- `urlPrefix` with the pre-ID part of the report URL.
-- `urlSuffix` with the post-ID part of the report URL.

 The `call` module will retrieve the named script and batch from their respective directories.
-The `merge` module will create an array of jobs, with or without test isolation.
+The `merge` module will create an array of jobs.
 The `call` module will save the jobs as JSON files in the `todo` or `pending` subdirectory of the `JOBDIR` directory.

 #### Validation